gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

     the variable, and that the inversion will be performed on-the-fly for the purpose of the calculation.

+    Please also be aware of the fact that multiplying a variable by -1 is not always what is actually needed to invert the meaning of an indicator.
+For instance, let us suppose we want to meaningfully "invert" a percentage of 80%.
+The correct way to do so would be to calculate 100% - 80% = 20%.
+    Such kind of transformation can be easily performed using the QGIS Field Calculator, in order to obtain a new field to be used in the project.

 Assigning a new name to a variable
 ==================================